syncfusion-content/flutter-docs/Flutter/linear-gauge/linear-gauge-axis.md

 ![Update linear gauge for axis scale](images/axis/axis_track_customization.png)

-## Customize the corners of Axis track
+## Customize the corners of an axis track

 The edgeStyle property of axisTrackStyle specifies the corner type for the axis track.
 The corners can be customized using the bothFlat, bothCurve, startCurve, and endCurve options.
 The default value of this property is bothFlat.